What should I bring when I pick up my companion?

 The care of the animals at the shelter is funded entirely by donations and fundraising efforts in our community.

 ICAN is a “no-kill” shelter, what does this mean?

-“No-kill” means that animals in our care will not be euthanized because they have been with us for ‘too long’ and are taking up space; because they are sick, injured, or physically disabled; or have behavioural issues.
-Euthanasia, in consultation with a veterinarian, is considered as a last resort only in those cases where an animal is suffering from an untreatable, painful and terminal illness or injury with no hope of recovery or quality of life; or where professional assessment concludes that an animal’s behavioural problems cannot be managed, thereby making him/her a threat to the public.
+“No-kill” means that animals in our care will not be euthanized because they have been with us for ‘too long’ and are taking up space; because they are sick, injured, or physically disabled; or have behavioral issues.
+Euthanasia, in consultation with a veterinarian, is considered as a last resort only in those cases where an animal is suffering from an untreatable, painful and terminal illness or injury with no hope of recovery or quality of life; or where professional assessment concludes that an animal’s behavioral problems cannot be managed, thereby making him/her a threat to the public.

 We are at 455 Panorama Drive.
 Take the turn to Panorama.
-At the bottom of the hill on your right, you will see a CP Rail office and then a PetroCanada Bulk Station.
+At the bottom of the hill on your right, you will see a CP Rail office and then a Petro Canada Bulk Station.
 When you see the bulk station, look straight ahead and you will see a little alley road that veers off to the right.
 We are located on this road in the second house.
-There is a Bow-Wow Meow sign on the fence and a graveled parking area available.
+There is an ICAN sign on the fence and a graveled parking area available.